qm9941/ObjectDetection/README.md

 ## Project overview

 Goal of the project is, to apply the skills gained in the computer vision course, which is part of the Self Driving Car Engineer Nanodegree program.
+Object detection is useful in autonomous vehicle as camera are relatively cheap sensor with a high resoluion, which allows detection of mupltiple object of different sizes.
 A convolutional neural network will be used to detect and classify objects originating from [Waymo Open dataset](https://waymo.com/open/).
 Specifically, the classes of object shall be detected in image taken by the front camera of a vehicle: cyclists, pedestrians and vehicles.

 In the first step, an exploratory data analysis will be performed to gain some knowlegde about the data set.
 Then a pretrained Resnet50 model will be trained on the training data, validated and hyperparameters tuned if needed.